Senior - Software Developer - Sequencing Informatics

 The Sanger Institute is a charitably funded research centre focused on understanding the role of genetics in health and disease.
 We use state of the art large-scale genomic approaches to drive world-leading projects to uncover the basis of genetic and infectious disease.
 Our goal is to provide results that can be translated into diagnostics, treatments or therapies that reduce global health burdens.

 To help researchers to develop their skills and networks, the Institute hosts a range of scientific seminars with internal and invited speakers, scientific group meetings and skills development workshops.
-In addition the Campus is home to the Wellcome Trust Advanced Course and Scientific Conferences programme and the Wellcome Trust Conference Centre.

 Our Benefits include: Defined Contribution Pension Scheme, Group Income Protection, Healthcare scheme, Childcare Vouchers, Workplace Nursery and 25 days Annual Leave, increasing by one day per year up to a maximum of 30, plus Bank Holidays.
 We also have a gym, two cafes, dining facilities, and a free campus bus service.
 Our thriving Sports and Social Club provides many opportunities to meet with people working across the campus.